ent/ent/doc/website/blog/2022-02-15-generate-rest-crud-with-ent-and-ogen.md

 If you are new to Ent and want to learn more about it, how to connect to different types of databases, run migrations or work with entities, then head over to the [Setup Tutorial](https://entgo.io/docs/tutorial-setup/)

+The code in this post is available in the modules [examples](https://github.com/ariga/ogent/tree/main/example/todo).

 ### Getting Started

 :::note